comp110-lytle/comp110/wakeup-routine.md

   * Link with Gradescope to create Gradecope course

   * In Gradescope
-    * When ready for students import from Sakai
+    * When ready for students import from Canvas
   * Course.Care

   * GitHub